trx314/damn-defi/README.md

 in tests/ , my solutions to the Damn Vulnerable defi challenge https://www.damnvulnerabledefi.xyz/

-in python, ready to execute in brownie environment
+written in python, ready to execute in brownie environment